Knox Cross Shirt - Knox Cross Sport Shorts

 It is attached to the inside of the shirt with a section

 of Velcro, so it is very easy to remove if desired.
 Dirt

 bike riders use chest protectors to help protect against

 rocks and debris, but I leave mine in on the street for

-The Cross Shirt currently lists for $249.00, which may seem
+The Cross Shirt currently lists for $249.00, which may

-found that the Cross Shirt is definitely the most
+I've found that the Cross Shirt is definitely the most

 sizes, from XS to XXL.

 Knox Cross Sport Shorts

 are made from the same type of elastic mesh fabric as the

 Cross Shirt.
 The shorts cover everything from the waist

 down to just above the knees.
 The Knox "Ultra lightweight

 so the shorts can be washed when necessary.

 The outer sides of the legs have an upper and lower zippered

 pocket containing Knox soft armor padding.
 The padding is

 cut in waffled sections to maintain flexibility.
 The shorts

 than the type of protection normally found in motorcycle

 pants or even leather race pants.

 Each upper pocket contains a section of kidney-shaped

 padding that is designed to protect the hip.
 Each lower

 The back of the shorts has another zippered pocket that

 contains a section of padding to protect the coccyx, or

 that are permanently attached to the seat of the shorts.

 The shorts zip up in the front and they have a nice,

 wide elastic waistband that closes with a YKK metal snap

 I only wish that the shorts were available as a full-length

 underwear that included knee and shin armor!
 The shorts

 of the Knox Cross Shirt and the Cross Sport Shorts.
 They're

 at the same time.

 This combination may be a better solution than purchasing

 that it's missing is protection for the knees and shins.

 Knox Cross Shirt - Knox Cross Sport Shorts

 Price: $249.00 (shirt); $149.00 (shorts).

 Product Comments: Fits under most

 by British Motorcycle Gear (more).

 Note: For informational use only.
 All material and

-photographs are Copyright © webWorld International, LLC - 2000-2011.
+photographs are Copyright © webWorld International, LLC since 2000.

 All rights reserved.
 See the webBikeWorld©

 page.
 Product specifications, features and details may

 change or differ from our descriptions.
 Always check before purchasing.
 Read